Quantum Mechanics as a Reversible Diffusion Theory: discussions and conclusions

-Now, how can we be so sure about the existence of this subquantum field (vacuum)?
-Because due to the fluctuations of this field in QM, we necessitate the consideration of mean values for position and momentum.
-Furthermore, talking about mean values of energy in a quantum system simply means that during the whole process, the particle does not have a constant energy value.
-What is responsible for the non-conservation of energy of the particle?
-The continuous exchanges of energy between particle and field.
-Another indication for the existence of the quantum field is that it can explain why small particles exhibit quantum mechanical behavior, while large objects tend to behave classically. \textit{In fact, the smaller the mass, the easier for the particle to be guided (or affected) by the random fluctuations, resulting in a stochastic, and thus quantum behavior, while in the classical limit, we have $\lim_{m _\rho\to \infty}sup\{\Delta x^{(q)}\Delta u^{(q)}\}=\lim_{m_{\rho} \to \infty}\beta^2=0$, which implies the existence of well-defined non-stochastic trajectories (we remind that $\beta^2=\frac{\hbar}{2m_\rho}$ is the quantum diffusion coefficient). }
+Now, how can we be so sure about the existence of this sub-quantum field?
+Because due to the fluctuations of this field in QM, we necessitate the consideration of average values for position and momentum (see uncertainty principle discussion and its relation to diffusion in Appendix R).
+Furthermore, talking about average values of energy in a quantum system simply means that during the whole process, the particle does not have a constant energy value.
+What is responsible for the non-conservation of instantaneous mechanical energy of the particle?
+The continuous exchanges of energy between particle and field (the opposite view is presented in Appendix K).
+Another indication for the existence of the sub-quantum field is that it can explain why small particles exhibit quantum mechanical behavior, while large objects tend to behave classically. \textit{In fact, the smaller the mass, the easier for the particle to be guided (or affected) by the random fluctuations, resulting in a stochastic, and thus quantum behavior, while in the classical limit, we have $\lim_{m _\rho\to \infty}sup\{\Delta x^{(q)}\Delta u^{(q)}\}=\lim_{m_{\rho} \to \infty}\beta^2=0$, which implies the existence of well-defined non-stochastic trajectories (we remind that $\beta^2=\frac{\hbar}{2m_\rho}$ is the quantum diffusion coefficient). }

 When it comes to quantum "interference", it occurs as a consequence of the Born rule in combination with the wave function superposition.
 But since both features can be explained by our reversible diffusion (or complex probability) theory, the "interference" is just a mathematical consequence of this theory.
-And the asset of our approach is that the occurence of "interference" effects does not imply physical superposition, as we previously saw, in opposition to Quantum Logic \cite{redei2013quantum} where there is no clear picture about the actual state of the particle.
-More analysis regarding the mathematical reason behind "interference" is done in Chapter V.
+And the asset of our approach is that the occurence of "interference" effects does not imply physical superposition (see also Appendices F,J) or state indefiniteness (Appendix L), in opposition to Quantum Logic \cite{redei2013quantum} where there is no clear picture about the actual state of the particle.
+More analysis regarding the mathematical structure behind "interference" was done in Chapter V (see Appendix P also for a more set-theoretic analysis).